intelshare/DarkWebHistory/README.md

     May 18: Lin Rui-siang, AKA Pharoah, the alleged administrator of Incognito Market, is arrested at John F. Kennedy Airport.
     May 21: SuperMarket's wallets are drained by an administrator, /u/FatherBear.
     July 12: German Dark Web vendor linked to Sinaloa Cartel and Clan del Golfo Arrested in Colombia.
-    July 19: Walsall teenager arrested in connection with a global cyber online crime group which has been targeting large organisations with ransomware and gaining access to computer networks, number of major companies which includes MGM Resorts in America.
+    July 13: Walsall teenager arrested in connection with a global cyber online crime group which has been targeting large organisations with ransomware and gaining access to computer networks, number of major companies which includes MGM Resorts in America.
     August 8: Bohemia Admin(s) Kevin Daniel Andrei and 2 more people were arrested in Ireland, 6.5 million euros seized by LEA
+    August 13: Maksim Silnikau was arrested in Spain and is now extradited to the USA to face charges for creating the Ransom Cartel ransomware operation in 2021 and running a malvertising operation from 2013 to 2022.The threat actor operated under the aliases "J.P.
+Morgan," "xxx," and "lansky" on Russian-speaking hacking forums